: MAIN

 • Is “the Church” truly a new group of elect?

-• Is the Torah or Law of Moses truly relevant for Believers today?
+• Is the Torah or Law of Moses really relevant for Believers today?

 • Who were the ancient Pharisees and what did they believe?